galvestontx/malicious_prosecution/README.md

 I, Hatem T. Alghuti, declare Texas courts illegitimate, and unconstitutional institutions, practicing an unknown law, and provide the following evidence in support of this declaration.
 I invite the public to attend the trials to take place at Galveston County, to witness first hand the illegal enforcement of the unknown law.
 I further call for the dissolution of the declared illegal institutions.

+Upon uploading the remaining eight file, I hope to begin development of a DApp to supplant the county and state governments, and invite everyone to join.

 # malicious_prosecution